tonyedwardspz/tonyedwardspz/blog/_posts/2023/july/2023-07-16-cant-mount-exfat-drive-on-mac.md

 `sudo pkill -f fsck`

-From there, you can repair the drive via Macs built in tools before mounting and carrying on with the file movement mission.
+From there, you can perform 'first aid' on the drive using Macs built in Disk Utility before mounting and carrying on with the file movement mission.

 Well. . .
 I can at least :)